Recruiting Older Volunteers: The Untapped Powerhouse Your Organisation Is Ignoring

 - 50–64: often still in employment, managing caring responsibilities, interested in flexible and skills-based roles; may be considering what their post-work contribution will look like

-- 65–74: highest formal volunteering rate of any age group; typically post-retirement but active; significant professional expertise to offer; may value social connection and community integration
+- 65–74: the highest formal volunteering rate of any age group; typically post-retirement but active; significant professional expertise to offer; may particularly value social connection and community integration

 - 75+: more varied health and mobility; may benefit from roles designed for flexibility and reduced physical demand; may face digital barriers more acutely